 9) Sofia History Museum

 The Sofia History Museum includes exhibits from the Neolithic era to the Second World War.
-Although it is not an incredibly impressive museum, it is still worth visitng to get a taste of the distant and recent past of the city.
+Although it is not an incredibly impressive museum, it is still worth visiting to get a taste of the distant and recent past of the city.

 10) Russian Church